peter-szrnka/firebase-hosting-api-java/README.md

 ## Object serializers

-Built-in object serializers are deprecated from version 0.5:

-- Jackson (default)
-- Moshi
-- Gson

-From version 0.6, they're totally removed from the package.
 You have to create your own Serializer by implementing the io.github.szrnkapeter.firebase.hosting.serializer.Serializer interface.
 For further details, please check https://github.com/peter-szrnka/firebase-hosting-api-java/wiki/Serializers

 ## Input parameters